 Balanced Data Distributor Transformation

 The Balanced Data Distributor (BDD) transformation takes advantage of concurrent processing capability of modern CPUs.
 It distributes buffers of incoming rows uniformly across outputs on separate threads.
 By using separate threads for each output path, the BDD component improves the performance of an SSIS package on multi-core or multi-processor machines.
-The BDD component is part of the Feature Pack for SQL Server 2016.
-Download and install it from here.

 The following diagram shows a simple example of using the BDD transformation.
 In this example, the BDD transformation picks one pipeline buffer at a time from the input data from a flat file source and sends it down one of the three output paths in a round robin fashion.
 In SQL Server Data Tools, you can check the values of a DefaultBufferSize(default size of the pipeline buffer) and DefaultBufferMaxRows(default maximum number of rows in a pipeline buffer) in the Properties window displaying properties of a data flow task.